Web Governance Policy

 Marketing & Communications has authority to ensure that images, photos and graphics comply with Purdue Northwest brand standards, are of the best quality and represent the professional image of the university.

 Marketing & Communications, working with web editors for individual units of the university will select college, department and center branding photos—the photos featured on the landing pages and promotional pages for these units.
-These may be rotated out at the change of a semester or at the end of the year.
+The same applies for photos representing PNW programs.
+All of these pictures may be rotated out at the change of a semester or at the end of the year.

 If you would like your college or department photo changed, please submit a web-edit request.
 All branding photo change requests will be reviewed and approved in accordance with the Marketing and Communications brand standards and photography guidelines.